In our previous study the descendants, or Children of Abraham refused to accept Jesus as the Messiah, and attempted to stone Him to death.

 We aren't told how old the man was, but he was certainly of age.
 A Jewish boy became responsible for keeping the commandments at the age of thirteen.

-Even though there was no other explanation for the man's healing, they clung to their argument that no power, except of God, could heal anyone who had been born blind, and that Jesus was not of God.
+Even though there was no other explanation for the man's healing, they clung to their argument that only God could heal anyone who had been born blind, and that Jesus was not of God.

 VERSES 22-23: "His parents said these things because they feared the Jews, for the Jews had already agreed that if anyone should confess Jesus to be Christ, he was to be put out of the synagogue.)
 23Therefore his parents said, "He is of age; ask him."

-The law of the Pharisees was very strict concerning cross-examing the witnesses.
+The law of the Pharisees was very strict concerning cross-examining the witnesses.
 It was supposed to be fair, and without prejudice, so these interrogators had violated their own rules and ethics.

 To be put out of the synagogue, (excommunicated), was very harsh treatment.
 It was considered to be one of the most severe forms of discipline.